paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

 (4) provide for the rotation of any material in the stockpile when necessary to prevent deterioration or technological obsolescence of such material by replacement of such material with an equivalent quantity of substantially the same material or better material;

+(5) provide for the appropriate recovery of any strategic and critical materials under [section 98b(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98b/a&num=0&edition=prelim) that may be available from excess materials made available for recovery purposes by other Federal agencies;

-(5) subject to the notification required by subsection (d)(2) of this section, provide for the timely disposal of materials in the stockpile that (A) are excess to stockpile requirements, and (B) may cause a loss to the Government if allowed to deteriorate; and
+(6) subject to the notification required by subsection (d)(2) of this section, provide for the timely disposal of materials in the stockpile that (A) are excess to stockpile requirements, and (B) may cause a loss to the Government if allowed to deteriorate; and

-(6) subject to the provisions of [section 98d(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98d/b&num=0&edition=prelim), dispose of materials in the stockpile the disposal of which is specifically authorized by law.
+(7) subject to the provisions of [section 98d(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98d/b&num=0&edition=prelim), dispose of materials in the stockpile the disposal of which is specifically authorized by law.

 **(b) Federal procurement practices** Except as provided in subsections (c) and (d) of this section, acquisition of strategic and critical materials under this subchapter shall be made in accordance with established Federal procurement practices, and, except as provided in subsections (c) and (d) of this section and in [section 98f(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section98f/a&num=0&edition=prelim), disposal of strategic and critical materials from the stockpile shall be made in accordance with the next sentence.
 To the maximum extent feasible—